-Research in the Department of Botany focuses on plant systematics in the broadest sense: taxonomy, nomenclature, investigations in comparative anatomy and morphology, molecular systematics, phylogenetics, phytogeography, cytology, ecology, evolutionary theory, and economic botany.
-Numerous floristic studies have been lead by the Department (floras of the Hawaiian and Marquesas Islands, Puerto Rico and the Virgin Islands, the Washington-Baltimore Area, as well as, Burma [Myanmar], the Guianas, the Caribbean, and Venezuela), while other research projects are aimed at elucidating phylogeny, evolutionary development, and broad questions of classification.
-Both modern and fossil species of many plant groups, including the algae, mosses, and flowering plants, are currently being studied.
+Research in the Department of Botany focuses on plant systematics in the broadest sense: taxonomy, nomenclature, investigations in comparative anatomy and morphology, molecular systematics, phylogenetics, evolutionary genomics, diversification, phytogeography, cytology, ecology, evolutionary theory, and economic botany.
+Numerous floristic studies have been led by the Department (floras of the Hawaiian and Marquesas Islands, Puerto Rico and the Virgin Islands, the Washington-Baltimore Area, as well as, Burma [Myanmar], the Guianas, the Caribbean, and Venezuela), while other research projects are aimed at elucidating phylogeny, evolutionary development, and broad questions of classification.
+Both modern and fossil species of many plant groups, including algae, mosses, ferns and flowering plants, are currently being studied.

 The United States National Herbarium is the major facility in the Department.
 The Herbarium was established in 1848, dating back almost to the foundation of the Smithsonian Institution (1846).
 Collections of plants resulting from various early government expeditions were first deposited in the National Institute, named originally in 1840 as the National Institution for the Promotion of Science.
 Later these plants were turned over to the newly founded Smithsonian.
 Of particular interest among these were the large collections (50,000 specimens representing 10,000 species) from the U.S. South Pacific Exploring Expedition, under the command of Lt.
-Charles Wilkes, U.S.N., which formed the basis for the U.S.
+Charles Wilkes, U.S.N., which formed the basis for the U.S. National Herbarium.
+The earliest expeditions sponsored in part by the Smithsonian included the explorations of Charles Wright in Texas and New Mexico in 1848.